A Function-Centric Perspective on Flat and Sharp Minima: Conclusion

 \section{Conclusion}

-This work revisits the relationship between geometry and generalisation in deep learning, extending it to include safety-relevant evaluations such as calibration, robustness to corruptions, and functional consistency.
-Rather than focusing solely on accuracy, we evaluate how sharpness relates to broader reliability properties.
-Across diverse architectures and datasets, we find that standard training controls such as weight decay, data augmentation, and SAM often lead to sharper solutions that also achieve stronger performance on safety metrics.
-These results challenge the conventional assumption that flatter minima are inherently preferable, and instead support a function-centric view in which sharper minima can correspond to more complex, well-generalising functions.
-We further reconcile SAM's behaviour by noting it promotes local robustness rather than global flatness, explaining why improved generalisation can coincide with increased sharpness.
-Our findings demonstrate that sharpness is not universally harmful -- in fact, it may be beneficial for safety performance in certain settings.
-We posit that the geometry of learned solutions is shaped by task-specific demands, such as the need for tighter decision boundaries.
+This work revisits the relationship between geometry and generalisation in deep learning, extending it to include reliability-related evaluations such as calibration, robustness to corruptions, and functional consistency, and the interaction of regularisation techniques.
+Rather than focusing solely on accuracy, we study how sharpness relates to broader (reliability) properties of model behaviour and optimisation settings.
+Across diverse architectures and data sets, we find that standard training controls such as weight decay, data augmentation, and SAM often lead to sharper solutions that also achieve stronger performance on reliability-related metrics.
+These results call into question the conventional assumption that flatter minima are inherently preferable, and instead support a function-centric view in which sharper minima can correspond to more constrained, well-generalising functions.
+We further reconcile SAM's behaviour by that it promotes local robustness rather than global flatness, helping to explain why improved generalisation can coincide with increased sharpness.
+More broadly, our findings suggest that sharpness is not universally harmful; rather its meaning depends on the learned function, the inductive bias of the model, and the training control used to obtain the solution.
+We posit that the geometry of learned solutions is shaped by task-specific demands, including the need to represent functions of greater complexity or tighter decision-boundary structure, which we demonstrate in toy-settings and on high-dimensional tasks.
 Overall, this work calls for a re-evaluation of geometric intuitions in deep learning, and underscores the importance of connecting training controls, solution geometry, and functional reliability.